packit/packit.dev/content/source-git/work-with-source-git/propose-to-dist-git.md

 From this point, you should follow the standard dist-git contribution process.

-Our team is working on simplifying this workflow so some steps described above will be automated in future.
+Our team is working on simplifying this workflow so some steps described above will be automated in the future.